EchterAlsFake/API_Docs/Porn_APIs/General.md

 > Usage of all my APIs is against the ToS of the specific site, if not explicitly told otherwise.
 > Usage is on your risk.
 I am NOT responsible for any damages caused.

->[!IMPORTANT]
-> For the site-owners:
->
+> [!NOTE]
-> If you specifically have a problem that I've made an API, please reach out to me via E-Mail.
+> If you own a site or are a legal representative, please reach out to me via E-Mail (EchterAlsFake@proton.me) and I'll
-> Within 24 hours I'll take the repositories down.
-I don't want to get in trouble.
+> take the project offline in less than 24 hours.
+There's no need for cease and desist or DMCA.

 # Basic Installation and Usage